raffrearaUS/bjsummertesting/README.md

 # bjsummertesting

 This is a testing repo.
+This is a small change to evaluate if this works as expected.